khanlab/Khanlab_Tutorials/01_Intro_to_linux/README.md

 You will know:
 * The various options for working remotely on a linux server, whether from mac, windows or linux
-* How your data should be stored and organized on compute canada
+* How to work with compute canada
 * How you can access data remotely using sftp, scp, sshfs and Globus
-* How to synchronize your code and scripts across systems using git
 * How to edit text documents on the command line (vi/emacs)

 ...

 ## Tasks:

+* Questions or clarifications from homework

-* demo of logging on from different OS's
+* Demo of logging on from different OS's
  * Windows (Uzair)
+ * demo of passwordless SSH + SSHFS  (Igor)

+ * Tour of compute canada (Ali)
+   * login node, compute nodes, submitting jobs
+   * squeue, scancel, sacct
+   * filesystems
+   * monitoring your job
+   * interactive jobs

+ * Useful commands for transferring data: scp, rsync (Igor)

- *
+ * demo of Globus (Ali)

+If time allows:
  * demo of editing files from the command-line
-* demo of basic git synchronization
- * clone, commit, push, pull
-* demo of Globus
-* demo of passwordless SSH + SSHFS
-* demo of setting up your project workspace on graham
  * demo of ROAMS

 ...